grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

         :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image23.png" alt-text="A diagram of a printer":::

-6. Disassemble the Surface Debonding Tool to access the pick height adjuster.
+6. Remove the clamps holding the Surface Debonding Tool.
 Using a 3mm Allen Driver, adjust the pick height to the 6mm mark.
 Re-clamp the debonding tool and place the device into the debonding tool at the left speaker edge.
 Push the device towards the top left corner and rotate it to cut through the top edge.